By Jim Miller

 Hiring an independent caregiver on your own is the other option, and it’s less expensive.
 Costs typically range between $12 and $20 per hour.
 Hiring directly also gives you more control over who you hire so you can choose someone who you feel is right for your mom.

 But be aware that if you do hire someone on your own, you become the employer so there’s no agency support to fall back on if a problem occurs or if the aide doesn’t show up.
 You’re also responsible for paying payroll taxes and any worker-related injuries that may happen.
-If you choose this option make sure you check the aide’s references thoroughly, and do a criminal background check, which you can do through sites like eNannySource.com.
+If you choose this option make sure you check the aide’s references thoroughly, and do a criminal background check, have a peek at this website for details.

 To find someone, ask for referrals or try eldercare-matching services like Care.com or CareLinx.com.
 Or, for a fee, an aging life care expert (see AgingLifeCare.org) can help you find someone.